remance/Masendor/readme.md

 # Educational and historical battle simulation made with [Pygame](https://github.com/pygame/pygame).

-There is no main name for the game but rather the name will be based on a major update.
+There is no main name for the game yet but rather the name will be based on a major update.

 For any suggestions or bugs, feel free to report them in the [**Issues**](https://github.com/remance/Masendor/issues) page.